 Sautéed zucchini and onions is the best easy side dish!
 I use this easy hibachi vegetables recipe when I make hibachi shrimp or hibachi steak bowls, but cooking veggies this way is a great veggie side dish for any main course you love.
+This recipe is vegan and gluten free if you sub GF soy sauce/Tamari for the soy sauce.

 I love veggies!